ybank/semantiful-differentials-getty/README.md

   * Version Control System:
     * [Git 2.2.x](https://git-scm.com/)

+###*Applicable Projects*
+The projects Getty can analyze should satisfy the following criteria:
+  * Written in Java
+  * Built by Maven (single-module\* setting)
+  * Configured to test using JUnit (version 3 or 4) only

+\*Disclaimer of [Maven multi-module](https://maven.apache.org/guides/mini/guide-multiple-modules.html) project support: The mechanism (reactor) in Maven that handles multi-module projects collects all available modules (sub-projects), sorts and build all selected ones in their correct build order.
+The use of multiple modules remains controversal ([discussion in reddit](https://www.reddit.com/r/programming/comments/1ns6ae/maven_is_broken_by_design/?st=itjkarzb&sh=4aee9c04), [discussion in stackoverflow](http://stackoverflow.com/questions/11730791/why-and-when-to-create-a-multi-module-maven-project), etc.).
+As a more general case, Getty targets single-module Maven projects.
+Though Getty does not provide direct support towards multi-module projects, however, you can still analyze each of their single modules separately.

 ###*Prep*
   * Confirm system requirements are met: all executables should be set on your path and you can run them without specifying full path.
 For example: